totallynotbrent/Sage/README.md

 ## Summary

-Sage is a local-first web application that acts as a personalized AI tutor: attach study files (PDF, DOCX, PPTX, Markdown, LaTeX, text) or point it at a notes folder it watches automatically, and Sage chunks them, probes what you already know, builds a learning plan rendered as a mermaid dependency graph, teaches each node one Socratic step at a time, and checks understanding with two-answer button questions (yes/no · higher/lower · increasing/decreasing · true/false) plus grounded MCQs citing the exact excerpts used — remediating weak spots automatically.
-All turns stream token-by-token with inline `[cit:file:chunk]` citations; quiz artifacts render in a right-hand rail with typewriter and staggered-reveal animations.
-The Python 3.11 FastAPI service serves the static web UI from `/` alongside JSON/SSE endpoints, talks to Ollama cloud at `https://ollama.com/v1` with `gemma4:31b-cloud` (any OpenAI-compatible endpoint), can search the web via SearXNG when `SEARXNG_URL` is configured for grounded turns, provides structured outputs for chat/mermaid/todo/quiz plus teach (Socratic one-step lesson + follow-up actions) and latex (standalone snippet), and stores everything in SQLite plus files under `DATA_DIR` (default `~/.local/share/sage`), with uploads kept outside any served path.
-On kincsem it runs as `sage.service` on port 8015, reachable on the LAN and via Tailscale.
+Sage is a local-first web application that acts as a personalized AI tutor: attach study files (PDF, DOCX, PPTX, Markdown, LaTeX, text) or point it at a notes folder it watches automatically, and Sage chunks them, probes what you already know, builds a learning plan, teaches each node, checks understanding with quiz questions — including questions grounded in your LaTeX theorem/definition environments — and remediates weak spots, all through a grounded, streaming chat that cites the exact excerpts it used.
+The Python 3.11 FastAPI service serves the static web UI from `/` alongside JSON/SSE endpoints, talks to Ollama cloud at `https://ollama.com/v1` with `gemma4:31b-cloud` (any OpenAI-compatible endpoint), can search the web via SearXNG when `SEARXNG_URL` is configured for grounded turns, provides structured outputs for chat/mermaid/todo/quiz plus new teach (Socratic one-step lesson + follow-up actions: continue/ask_question/practice/example/deeper/next_topic) and latex (standalone LaTeX snippet), and stores everything in SQLite plus files under `DATA_DIR` (default `~/.local/share/sage`), with uploads kept outside any served path.

 ## Project structure